Posted on 5 Comments

 Lard’s Best Uses for Us

-• Hair Products: Since pasture-raised lard is lighter and softer in texture, higher in unsaturated fatty acids, and higher in certain nutrients like Vitamin D3 – it makes a perfect fat to use as a base for our shampoo soaps, conditioners, and hair oils!
+• Hair Products: Pasture-raised lard is lighter and softer in texture, higher in unsaturated fatty acids, and higher in nutrients like Vitamin D3.
+This makes a perfect fat to use as a base for our shampoo soaps, conditioners, and hair oil!

-• Liquid Lotions: Since lard is lighter and softer in texture, it makes a perfect fat to use as a base for our liquid lotions – insuring better stability for varying temperatures.
+• Liquid Lotions: Since lard is lighter and softer in texture, it makes a perfect fat to use as a base for our liquid lotions.
+This insures better stability for varying temperatures.

-• Soap Products: Since lard is low (0-2) on the comedogenic scale (0-5, coconut and palm oils being a 4!) it will not clog pores – great for facial soaps!
+• Soap Products: Since lard is low (0-2) on the comedogenic scale (Max rating is 5.
+Coconut and palm oils are a 4!) it’s less likely to clog pores – great for facial soaps!
 Since it is higher in unsaturated fatty acids, it provides more bubbly lather and a squeakier cleanse, which is essential for our shampoo soaps.
 A pure lard soap designed for the skin even cleanses and nourishes hair quite well – unlike pure tallow soap.
-We usually do NOT recommend tallow soaps for hair as they are harder to clean with and provide a heavier, waxier feel.
+We usually do NOT recommend tallow soaps for hair as they are harder to clean with and give a heavier, waxier feel.

 • Bath Bombs: Since lard is softer at lower temperatures, it is great for fatty bath bombs – Insuring well-nourished skin and cleaner drains that won’t clog up as easily!